Jerick McKinnon: 2016 season

-During Week 2, Adrian Peterson tore the meniscus in his right knee in a Sunday Night Football game against the Packers in U.S. Bank Stadium, and after being placed on injured reserve, the Vikings announced McKinnon as the starter for the Week 3 game against the Panthers.
-Prior to the game, the team named Matt Asiata the starter, but McKinnon ended up leading the rushing attack with 45 yards on 16 carries and a 2-point conversion.
-In the Vikings' 24–10 victory over the Giants in Week 4, McKinnon earned the starting nod for the first time in the season and rushed 18 times for 85 yards and a touchdown, helping the team rush for a season-high 104 yards.
+During Week 2, Adrian Peterson tore the meniscus in his right knee in a Sunday Night Football game against the Packers in U.S. Bank Stadium, and after being placed on injured reserve, the Vikings announced McKinnon as the starter for the Week 3 matchup against the Panthers.
+Prior to the game, the team named Matt Asiata the starter, but McKinnon ended up leading the rushing attack with 45 yards on 16 carries and a two-point conversion.
+During a Week 4 24–10 victory over the Giants, McKinnon earned his first start of the season and rushed 18 times for 85 yards and a touchdown, helping the team rush for a season-high 104 yards.

-Overall, in 15 games in the 2016 season, McKinnon finished with 539 rushing yards, two rushing touchdowns, 43 receptions, 255 receiving yards, and two receiving touchdowns.
+McKinnon finished the 2016 season with 159 carries for 539 yards and two touchdowns to go along with 43 receptions for 255 yards and two touchdowns in 15 games and seven starts.

 2017 season

 McKinnon entered the 2017 season second on the depth chart behind rookie Dalvin Cook.
 After Cook tore his ACL in a Week 4 14–7 loss against the Lions, McKinnon remained second on the depth chart after being surpassed by Latavius Murray.
-On October 9, against the Chicago Bears, he had a season-high 95 rushing yards and a rushing touchdown in the 20–17 victory.
-On December 17, against the Cincinnati Bengals, McKinnon had seven receptions for 114 yards to go along with 24 rushing yards in the 34–7 victory.
-McKinnon finished the 2017 regular-season with a career-high 570 rushing yards and three touchdowns along with 51 receptions for 421 yards and two touchdowns.
+During Week 5 against the Bears, McKinnon had a season-high 95 rushing yards and a rushing touchdown in the 20–17 road victory.
+During a Week 15 34–7 victory over the Cincinnati Bengals, he had seven receptions for 114 yards to go along with 24 rushing yards.

+McKinnon finished the 2017 regular-season with 150 carries for a career-high 570 yards and three touchdowns to go along with 51 receptions for 421 yards and two touchdowns in 16 games and one start.
 The Vikings made the playoffs and earned a first-round bye with the #2-seed.
-In the Divisional Round against the New Orleans Saints, McKinnon rushed for 34 yards and a touchdown while also catching three receptions for six yards in a miraculous 29–24 victory.
-In the NFC Championship against the Philadelphia Eagles, he had 40 rushing yards to go along with 11 receptions for 86 yards in the 38–7 loss.
+In the Divisional Round against the New Orleans Saints, McKinnon rushed for 34 yards and a touchdown while also catching three receptions for six yards during a miraculous 29–24 victory.
+During the NFC Championship Game against the Philadelphia Eagles, he had 40 rushing yards to go along with 11 receptions for 86 yards in the 38–7 road loss.